varnish/varnish-wiki/source/intro/index.rst

 1000x, depending on your architecture.
 A high level overview of what Varnish does can be seen in `this video <https://www.youtube.com/watch?v=fGD14ChpcL4>`_.

+Here is `THE BIG VARNISH PICTURE`_ if you want Word by Word details! :)

 We provide Flexibility !